mad-lab-fau/cft-analysis/README.md

 Currently, this repository contains the following experiments:

 ### 2022 – Scientific Reports
-Analysis of the [CFT Dataset](https://osf.io/8fb6n/) for the paper "Vagus Activation by Cold Face Test Reduces Acute Psychosocial Stress Responses", submitted to *Scientific Reports* [TODO: update when published].
+Analysis of the [CFT Dataset](https://osf.io/8fb6n/) for the paper [Vagus Activation by Cold Face Test Reduces Acute Psychosocial Stress Responses](https://www.nature.com/articles/s41598-022-23222-9), published in *Scientific Reports*.

 #### Usage
 In order to run the code, first download the CFT Dataset, e.g. from [OSF](https://osf.io/8fb6n/).
 Then, create a file named `config.json` in the folder `/experiments/2022_scientific_reports` with the following content: